-As of the date of this report, we had total par value of \$1,150.0 million of convertible senior notes outstanding due in 2025.
+As of the date of this report, we had total par value of \$1,150.0 million of convertible senior notes outstanding due in 2027 and we had total par value of \$1,150.0 million of convertible senior notes outstanding due in 2025.
 We also entered into a credit facility in May 2018 that provides for an initial \$500.0 million in revolving loans; under specified circumstances, we would be able to borrow an additional \$500.0 million thereunder.
 Our ability to repay any amounts we borrow under our credit facility, refinance the notes, make cash payments in connection with conversions of the notes or repurchase the notes in the event of a fundamental change (as defined in the applicable indenture governing the notes) will depend on market conditions and our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 We also may not use the cash we have raised through future borrowing under the credit facility or the issuance of the convertible senior notes in an optimally productive and profitable manner.
 If we are unable to remain profitable or if we use more cash than we generate in the future, our level of indebtedness at such time could adversely affect our operations by increasing our vulnerability to adverse changes in general economic and industry conditions and by limiting or prohibiting our ability to obtain additional financing for additional capital expenditures, acquisitions and general corporate and other purposes.
 In addition, if we are unable to make cash payments upon conversion of the notes, we would be required to issue significant amounts of our common stock, which would be dilutive to the stock of existing stockholders.
 If we do not have sufficient cash to repurchase the notes following a fundamental change, we would be in default under the terms of the notes, which could seriously harm our business.
-Although the terms of our credit facility include certain financial ratios that potentially limit our future indebtedness, the terms of the notes do not do so.
-If we incur significantly more debt, this could intensify the risks described above.
+Although the terms of our credit facility include certain financial ratios that potentially limit our future indebtedness, the terms of the notes do not d